 This fund represents NCF's global ministry and is established to receive gifts not designated for a specific project or individual.
 Donate here: Missionary Psychological Services.

 Mission Training International’s mission is to serve mission boards, churches, and other sending organizations by developing and equipping their cross-cultural workers for the furtherance of Christ’s Kingdom.
 MTI’s vision is to see cross-cultural messengers of the Gospel of Jesus Christ experience effectiveness, endurance, and personal vitality.
 MTI accomplishes this through two main programs: COMPASS Pre-Field Training and Debriefing and Renewal (DAR).
-MTI also hosts two workshops: CODAR and Kids & Family CODAR, and two conferences: Mental Health and Missions Conference and the International Congress on Language Learning.
+MTI also hosts two conferences: Mental Health and Missions Conference and the International Congress on Language Learning.

 Narramore Endowment Fund

 The Narramore Endowment Fund for Pastors and Missionaries was established in 2007 by Dr. Clyde and Ruth Narramore in memory of their daughter, Melodie Narramore Yokum.
 The Narramore Endowment Fund provides funds for annual training seminars to missionaries and their families.
 The MK ReEntry Seminar and the Counseling and Member Care Seminar were near and dear to Clyde and Ruth's hearts.
 Donate here: Narramore Endowment Fund.